Arkham/juliu.is/content/blog/there-and-back-again/index.md

 Yes, there is! 🍨

-Truth to be told, we can't do _exactly_ what Haskell does, but we can _emulate_ Haskell's behaviour by using a wonderful library called [elm-review](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/).
+Truth be told, we can't do _exactly_ what Haskell does, but we can _emulate_ Haskell's behaviour by using a wonderful library called [elm-review](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/).

 `elm-review` analyzes your Elm code and reports patterns that violate certain rules.
 We can use it to enforce additional guarantees on our